 Get in touch if you would like to be added to a mailing list to find out more details as they are officially announced for upcoming years.

 The Hub will offer select online à-la-carte classes, workshops, open studio times, and other activities, for children and adults.
 This programming will be rolled out gradually, starting in The Hub's first year (2020-2021).
 Selections will be based on a combination of what people offer to lead, and what people would like to see offered.
 For starters, the emphasis will be on options for children ages 9 to 12, and their parents, though some offerings will be suitable to a wider mix of ages.

 Some à-la-carte elements—those run by volunteers from the wider community, or by members of The Hub on a volunteer basis—will be available free of charge.
 Others, offered by subject-matter-experts on a professional basis, will have fees associated with them (fees will vary, but are expected to average about $15-20 an hour).

-An example of free à-la-carte options that will begin in Fall 2020:
+An example of free à-la-carte options that will start being rolled out the first year:

 Examples of other free à-la-carte options that could be offered in the future (the individuals who step up to lead will decide appropriate age ranges and other details):

-Examples of fee-based à-la-carte options (aimed primarily for ages 9 -12 and parents/adults) that are under consideration for The Hub's first year:
+Examples of fee-based à-la-carte options (aimed primarily for ages 9 -12 and parents/adults) that are under consideration: